-Aaron is board certified in labor and employment law by the Texas Board of Legal Specialization and partners with employers and human resources professionals across the country to provide practical legal advice, solve employment disputes, and avoid costly litigation.
-Aaron exclusively represents employers across the country and his clients include Fortune 500 companies in the manufacturing, grocery, retail, gaming, hospitality, health care, banking, and energy industries.
+Aaron partners with in-house counsel and human resources professionals to provide practical guidance on workforce matters and resolve employment disputes.
+Raised in a military family, Aaron’s discipline and drive to understand his clients’ businesses inform his ability to address his clients’ needs and identify solutions.
+Aaron represents a diverse group of employers across the country, and his clients include Fortune 500 companies in the banking, financial services, manufacturing, grocery, retail, gaming, hospitality, health care, and energy industries.

 Aaron earned his undergraduate degree from Texas A&M University and his law degree from Texas Tech University School of Law.